LucasMarsala/OOP_indie_studio_2018/README.md

 ## On Windows

 ```
-  Double click on setup.exe
+  $ Double click on setup.exe
   # It will install all the dependencies and packages to run the application.
-  # After the installation, you search on Windows with your navigation bar the application named bomberman.
+  # Then, you can search on Windows an application named bomberman.
   # Next enjoy the game !
 ```